 1/ Independence of the judiciary and law enforcement agencies

-Continue reforming the justice sector, in particular to ensure the full independence of judges and strengthen the accountability, efficiency, impartiality and professionalism of the justice system, by implementing key judicial reforms addressing inter alia the High Council of Justice, the Prosecutor Office, judicial accountability , the institutional structure of courts, an effective electronic case management system, legal aid and services, commercial justice and alternative dispute resolution mechanisms.
+Continue reforming the justice sector, in particular to ensure the full independence of judges and strengthen the accountability, efficiency, impartiality, [EU: integrity] and professionalism of the justice system, by implementing key judicial reforms addressing inter alia the High Council of Justice, the Prosecutor Office, [EU: transparent and merit-based recruitment], judicial accountability, [EU: training of judges], the institutional structure of courts, an effective electronic case management system, legal aid and services, commercial justice and alternative dispute resolution mechanisms.
 Increase accountability and democratic oversight of law enforcement agencies free from political or any other undue interference.

 2/ Public Administration Reform and Improvement in Public Services

-Pursue public administration reform in line with the Principles of Public Administration with emphasis on fostering an accountable, efficient, effective, transparent public administration and on building a merit-based and professional civil service, on delivering quality public services and on improving management of public finances.
-Ensure effective implementation of the Anti-corruption National Strategy and Action plan to prevent, detect and address corruptioncorruption..
+Pursue public administration reform in line with the Principles of Public Administration [EU: and the newly adopted Law on Civil Service] with emphasis on [EU: implementation monitoring and] fostering an accountable, efficient, effective, transparent public administration [EU: system of selection, promotion and dismissal] and on building a merit-based and professional civil service, [EU: specialised needs-based training for civil servants working in all public administration sectors, agencies as well as in SOEs,] on delivering quality public services and on improving management of public finances.
+Ensure effective implementation of the Anti-corruption National Strategy and Action plan to prevent, detect and address corruption, [EU: in particular complex] corruption [EU: , as well as start the verification of the asset and income declarations of all relevant officials].

 3/ Human rights and fundamental freedoms

-law, and strengthen media pluralism, transparency and independence; establish an independent investigative mechanism to investigate allegations of ill treatment by law enforcement bodies; enhance gender equality and ensure equal treatment in social, political and economic life; and focus on measures to protect children against all forms of violence.
+[EU: Effectively implement the anti-discrimination law, the National Human Rights Action Plan] and strengthen media pluralism, transparency and independence; establish an independent investigative mechanism to investigate allegations of ill treatment by law enforcement bodies; enhance gender equality and ensure equal treatment in social, political and economic life; and focus on measures to protect children against all forms of violence.
 Continue reform efforts to ensure a high level protection of personal data

 4/ Peaceful conflict resolution